rcbops/rpc-upgrades/README.rst

 Migrations
 ~~~~~~~~~~

-The step runs the database migrations for each major upgrade in turn.
+This step runs the database migrations for each major upgrade in sequence:
-For a RPC Kilo --> Newton upgrade this involves running the liberty,
+  - Kilo Deployments will run Liberty, Mitaka and Newton migrations
-mitaka and newton migrations in sequence.
+  - Liberty Deployments will run Mitaka and Newton Migrations

 Re-Deploy